 Ambarella has been experiencing slow growth due to the loss of one of its major customers – GoPro.
 Despite this huge setback Ambarella looks set to regain back its old position in 2020.
 With the increase in estimated revenues for the company, we might be looking at a turnaround for the company in the coming few years.

 Did you like Ambarella’s Manufacturing Purchase Commitments statistic?
-Get access to such granular datasets by registering for free.

 Always know what you’ll pay.
 No hidden costs or surprises.